 Objective

-This document defines the profiles for the discovery and management interfaces for the Business Document Exchange Network (BUSDOX) Service Metadata Locator service.
+This document defines the profiles for the discovery and management interfaces for the Peppol Network Service Metadata Locator (SML) service.

-The Service Metadata Locator service exposes three interfaces:
+The SML service exposes three interfaces:

 Service Metadata discovery interface This is the lookup interface which enables senders to discover service metadata about specific target participants

-Manage participant identifiers interface This is the interface for Service Metadata publishers for managing the metadata relating to specific participant identifiers that they make available.
+Manage participant identifiers interface This is the interface for Service Metadata Publishers (SMP) for managing the metadata relating to specific participant identifiers that they make available.

-Manage service metadata interface This is the interface for Service Metadata publishers for managing the metadata about their services, e.g. binding, interface profile and key information.
+Manage service metadata interface This is the interface for SMP for managing the metadata about their services, e.g. binding, interface profile and key information.

 This document describes the physical bindings of the logical interfaces in section 3.1.